 1. Remember to lock up

 You’ve talked to your landlord and now have new locks, so don’t leave your doors or windows open when you go out.
 Not only does it make your home vulnerable, if you have contents cover it could invalidate your policy.
-If you don’t already have it, consider a product like our Renters’ Insurance.
+If you don’t already have it, consider a product like our Tenants and Renters Insurance.

 2. Check your doors